-Sometimes friends don’t want you to be happy because they are not happy with their own lives and fear they may never be.
+Sometimes friends don’t want you to be happy because they are not happy with their own lives.
 They don’t want you to be happy either.
 Have you ever heard of the cliche “Misery loves company?”
 It is hard to swallow and understand when they are supposed to be your friends.
 Would they admit that?
-Hell no!!!
+Probably Not!!!
 Most likely they will deny they are jealous.
-Losing friends to jealousy is not uncommon.

-Here is a quote from the movie A Bronx Tale which, sums it up quite quite well.
+Here is a quote from the movie A Bronx Tale which, sums it up jealousy quite well.